 Of course, a contract costs you more in the long term, despite its convenience.
 That convenience is a special service that comes at a price.
 If you buy a contract phone, adding up your total costs will show you how much more you are paying compared to if you pay fully for the phone upfront.
-Contract plans are great ways wireless carriers make money.
+Contract plans are great ways wireless carriers and telecom companies make money.

 Credit checks and a deposit are required to obtain a contract phone plan.
 Note that contract phones are usually locked to their origin network.
 If you want to switch to use your contract phone on another wireless carrier, you need to pay up your outstanding contract and then have the phone unlocked.
 Otherwise, the phone stays locked to the origin carrier and will not work elsewhere.

 US telecom companies use certain wireless frequencies that are not common elsewhere in the world.
 These frequencies include 800 MHz, 850MHz, and 1900 MHz.
 The good news is that in recent years, most smartphones sold by US carriers offer these frequency bands in addition to the more common 900MHz, 1800MHz and 2100MHz bands used elsewhere in the world.

 The USA has 4 national wireless carriers, namely: Verizon Wireless, Sprint, AT&T Mobility, and T-Mobile.
 Sprint has since been merged with T-Mobile and so there are only 3 major carriers now.
 These 3 carriers offer nationwide coverage.
 There are a number of other wireless operators that provide regional service.
 Whether national or regional, all US wireless carriers are split into two camps based on the technology they deploy: CDMA and GSM.

 Here is where the 4 major carriers fit in the two mobile phone technologies:

 - CDMA networks: Verizon